-There are four major hair types – Type 1 (straight hair), Type 2 (wavy hair), Type 3 (Curly hair), and Type 4 hair (kinky hair).
+There are four major hair types – Type 1 (straight hair), Type 2 (wavy hair), Type 3 (Curly hair), and theNOTORIOUSAfro Kinky hair extensions.

 Our focus is on 4A, 4B and 4C Hair, in addition to 3A, 3B and 3C natural hair. which is the predominant hair types found on Black and African American women.
 We will also explore some of the best products for natural hair

 Type 4 hair is commonly known as kinky hair.
 It is characterized by curls that resemble the letter “z” and extreme density.
 It doesn’t have defined ringlets and curly patterns.
 Type 4 usually maintains its shape, whether dry or wet.
 However, you need to moisturize it daily since the natural oils from your scalp don’t reach the hair’s shaft.
 It’s also worth noting that Type 4 hair is prone to knotting and shrinkage.
 Hence, it requires careful handling and proper maintenance to preserve the length and prevent breakage.

 Another remarkable feature of type 4 hair is that it can shrink up to 70-85% of its actual length.
 Your hair may be waist-length, but it may look like you have much shorter hair.

 Loose or tight coils characterize 4A hair type.
 It is thick and springy.
 To achieve an attractive luster with this hair, you’ll need to use plenty of leave-in conditioners.
 When it comes to styling Type 4A hair, it is advisable to have a water bottle on hand so you can regularly spray it to prevent breakage.